Policies and Regulations

 Policy on Attraction Safety

-To allow us to create happiness and contentment by offering “magical dreams, moving experiences, delight and contentment” the OLC Group is dedicated to maintaining and enhancing the safety of our attractions and to achieving the highest standards of safety and quality.
+To allow us to create happiness and contentment by offering “wonderful dreams, moving experiences, delight and contentment” the OLC Group is dedicated to maintaining and enhancing the safety of our attractions and to achieving the highest standards of safety and quality.

 - The OLC Group shall comply with all statutory safety regulations and internal safety standards.